 I then continued my studies with the University of Oxford completing courses in Palaeography (reading 17th and 18th century handwriting) and studying Wills and Probate Records.

 I am currently studying with the Institute of Heraldic and Genealogic Studies (IHGS) for the Higher Certificate in Genealogy.

 Association of Genealogists and Researchers in Archives

-I am an Associate Member of AGRA.
+I am a Member of AGRA.
 The Association of Genealogists and Researchers in Archives is a professional organisation promoting high standards in the field of genealogy and historical research in England and Wales.
-Associates agree to abide by a stringent code of practice.
-Associates must pass an interview with the Board of Assessors in London, demonstrating knowledge of fundamental sources used in genealogical research in England and Wales.
+Members agree to abide by a stringent code of practice and must pass an interview with the Board of Assessors in London, demonstrating knowledge of fundamental sources used in genealogical research in England and Wales.
 They must also be able to demonstrate palaeographic skills and be studying for an approved qualification, such as with IHGS.

 Service and Quality

 My career in administration, sales and marketing career, spans almost 40 years.
-For 12 of these years I managed my own company and served on the Board of Directors of the Local Chamber of Commerce.
+For 12 of these years I was a director of my own company and served on the Board of Directors of the Local Chamber of Commerce.
 This experience has taught me that a high level of Customer Service is vital to any business and you can be assured that each commission will be fulfilled within this ethic.

 Every client is treated uniquely, we are not a "one size fits all".
 As well as our standard packages, I offer a bespoke service which can be used by the family historian who has already carried out their own research, to enhance their knowledge, or access records that may be inaccessible to them, due to location.
 I am based in the North West of England and can visit any archives covering Lancashire, Manchester, Cheshire, Liverpool, Cumbria.